 Lake Elizabeth is a haunting place in the early morning mists.
 Created by a natural landslide in the 1950s, the lake is dotted with drowned trees which add to the magical atmosphere.
-Go platypus spotting from the trail that loops around the lake or take a canoe tour with Otway Eco Tours.
+Go platypus spotting from the trail that loops around the lake.
 Stay the night at the nearby campground or in comfort at the nearby town of Forrest.
 Qii Lodge and Pennyroyal Cidery are good local options.

 Glow worms on the Great Ocean Road

 Go for a night hike in the hinterland off the Great Ocean Road and enter an exquisite lightshow.
 The glow worms are actually the larvae of the fungus gnat.
-There are good colonies of glow worms at Melba Gully and Maits Rest (due to reopen in November 2019).
-Stay at Johanna River Farm for Melba Gully or Apollo Bay Cottages for Maits Rest.
+There are good colonies of glow worms at Melba Gully and Maits Rest (due to reopen in May 2020).

 Grampians Spotlight Walk